datreeio/datree/README.md

 * [Others](https://hub.datree.io/other/#utm_source=github&utm_medium=organic_oss)

 ## Custom rules
-You can extend our built-in rules, and also write [any custom rule](https://hub.datree.io/custom-rules-overview/#utm_source=github&utm_medium=organic_oss) that you desire and run them against your Kubernetes configurations to check for rule violations.
-The custom rules engine is based on JSON Schema.
+In additon to our built-in rules, you can write [any custom rule](https://hub.datree.io/custom-rules-overview/#utm_source=github&utm_medium=organic_oss) you wish, and then run them against your Kubernetes configurations to check for rule violations.
+The custom rule engine is based on JSON Schema.

 ## Support